bazelbuild/bazel/site/en/external/module.md

 ## Overrides

 Specify overrides in the `MODULE.bazel` file to alter the behavior of Bazel module resolution.
-Only the root module can specify overrides — Bazel throws an error for dependency modules with overrides.
+Only the root module's overrides take effect — if a module is used as a dependency, its overrides are ignored.

 Each override is specified for a certain module name, affecting all of its versions in the dependency graph.
-Although only the root module can specify overrides, they can be for transitive dependencies that the root module does not directly depend on.
+Although only the root module's overrides take effect, they can be for transitive dependencies that the root module does not directly depend on.

 ### Single-version override